-An incomplete grade is removed by completion of the course requirements within six weeks after the semester ends.
+An incomplete grade is removed by completion of the course requirements within the time allowed by the instructor, not to exceed six weeks.
 The professor has an option to grant an extension if warranted based on a request by the student within the first six weeks.
 If a grade has not been submitted by the professor at the end of 12 weeks, the registrar's office will convert the I to an F.